 - Enter the amount of the payment.
-Tap the toggle to turn it green—which means it's an inflow to the credit card account.
+Tap the toggle to indicate the transaction is an inflow to the credit card account.

 - Tap the Payee field and choose a Transfer Account.
 The options are listed at the very top, or right below the Near You section if you use Geo Payees.
 Select the account from which the payment was (or will be) made.